aerterisolo/aerterisolo/README.md

 I ONLY go by it/its.
 Read my strawpage for more byi info

-I usually sit at the profic tree, the middle of the map, or the roblox area, i'm fine with c+h, just don't cover my pony.
+I usually sit at the profic tree, the middle of the map, or the roblox area.
+I'm fine with c+h, just don't cover my pony.
 Also I own a discord server, we need boosts for a vanity! please whisper me on pt for the invite link.

 DNI OBJECT SHOW FANS UNLESS UR MY FRIEND